umbraco/UmbracoDocs/Getting-Started/Design/Rendering-Content/index-v8.md

     @Model.Value("pageTitle", fallback: Fallback.ToDefaultValue, defaultValue: "Default page title")

-A second supported method is to recurse up the tree ancestors to try to find a value.
-So if the current content item isn't populated for a property, we can retrieve the value from the parent, grand-parent, or a higher ancestor in the tree.
+A second supported method is to traverse up the tree ancestors to try to find a value.
+If the current content item isn't populated for a property, we can retrieve the value from the parent, grand-parent, or a higher ancestor in the tree.
 The first ancestor encountered that has a value will be the one returned.

     @Model.Value("pageTitle", fallback: Fallback.ToAncestors)